 Instead, your team members can put their attention toward adding value in other areas, including planning and workforce analysis.
 It can also prevent you from having to make additional hires due to demands resulting from the inefficient payroll system you might have in place.

 Ensuring that a business is fully compliant in all aspects is very important.
 The relevant authorities are all looking to make sure that businesses within their jurisdictions are following the letter of the law with their operations.

 One area where compliance is particularly important is payroll.
 It can be a big-time drain for internal teams trying to manage payroll compliance.
 With legislation often changing and complicated calculations often involved, there is plenty of scope for error.
 If compliance issues have been discovered, this can result in many different problems down the line.

 A lot of the best payroll companies like Square, Paychex, and Onpay, can make sure that these compliance concerns are no longer an issue.
-They will be completing compliance procedures for businesses, keeping an eye on any potential changes to regulatory frameworks.
+They will be completing compliance procedures for businesses, and keeping an eye on any potential changes to regulatory frameworks.
 Whatever the case may be, compliance with payroll is not something that should be put on the back burner.
 It is an area that requires attention in order to ensure that no future issues arise.